 Study abroad enthusiasts are invited to apply for the 2018 Scottish government development grant.
 Applications are ongoing for the Small Grants Programme and potential applicants are asked to read the criteria document and guidance notes prior to making an application.

-Eligibility: The Programme is targeted at small international development organisations, and the following eligibility criteria apply:
+Eligibility: The Programme is targeted at small international development organizations, and the following eligibility criteria apply:

 application by the closing date of Noon on 13th November and, providing that incorporation is in place by 31st December 2017 the application will be accepted for consideration.